jackyes/loudy/README.md

 1. Build the image

-`docker build -t noisy .`
+`docker build -t loudy .`

 2. Create the container and run:

-`docker run -it noisy --config config.json`
+`docker run -it loudy --config config.json`

 ## Some examples